wcjohnchen/capstoneProject3/README.md

 ## Time Series Forecasting

+Time series of flight time delays of indiviual airlines, in particularly Southwest and Alaska Airlines, and all airlines combined were examined.
+Southwest Airlines held the highest number of scheduled flights during 2009 - 2018, whereas Alaska Airlines was at the lower end.

 Figure 8.
 Time series plot of averaged monthly delayed departure time for all airlines.
 (A) A Representative test prediction (crimson).
 (B) Future prediction (light crimson).  n = 3, standard deviation with 95% confidence interval.

 A)